 Center on Deafness, a not-for-profit Illinois corporation, began serving the Deaf and Hard of Hearing community over thirty years ago.
-It's mission is to serve children and adults who have hearing impairments with additional disabilities, such as mental illness or developmental disabilities.
+Our mission is to serve adults who have hearing impairments with additional disabilities, such as mental illness or developmental disabilities.
 We are one of a few organizations in the country that serves the deaf and hard of hearing population who have additional disabilities.
 Since it's inception, the Center has had as its purpose, the treatment and rehabilitation of clients who may return to the community or be integrated into the community with assistance.
-Residential services for adults and students are located in the community, residing in apartments, townhouses and/or homes to create a less restrictive and more normal environment.
+Residential services for adults are located in the community, residing in apartments, townhouses and/or homes to create a less restrictive and more normal environment.
 Experienced staff, trained in the area of deafness and fluent in the use of sign language, provide treatment, life skills training, and vocational and social skills training to clients.
-Certified and licensed social workers and/or counselors, a psychiatrist, nurse, vocational and educational staff are part of the team that provides service to our clients.
+Certified and licensed social workers and/or counselors, nurse, vocational and educational staff are part of the team that provides service to our clients.

 The Center on Deafness is approved by the Illinois State Board of Education and certified by the Joint Commission on the Accreditation of Health Care Organizations (JCAHO), the Illinois Department of Human Services and is an Illinois Licensed Medicaid Provider.
 The Center is also approved by various other states within the United States to serve clients.
-The Center On Deafness is a DCFS licensed child welfare agency and provides licensed group homes in the community.

 Sign Language Classes bridge the communication gap between the deaf community and the hearing community.
 Classes range from Beginners Level through Intermediate and Advanced.
 Family classes and instruction for children are provided in the summer.

-SIGN CLASS INFORMATION
+SIGN LANGUAGE CLASS INFORMATION

 The Center On Deafness is a